MeshFEM/catamari/docs/quickstart.rst

 uses `meson <https://mesonbuild.com>`_, a modern alternative to `CMake <https://cmake.org/>`_, for this configuration.

-One might start with a debug (the default :samp:`buildtype` in `meson <https://mesonbuild.com>`_).
-Assuming that the `Ninja build system <https://ninja-build.org>`_ was installed alongside meson (it typically is), one can configure, build, and test catamari with its default options via:
+One might start with a debug build (the default :samp:`buildtype` in `meson <https://mesonbuild.com>`_).
+Assuming that the `Ninja build system <https://ninja-build.org>`_ was installed alongside meson (it typically is), one can configure and build catamari with its default options via:

 .. code-block:: bash